operasoftware/devopera/README.md

 	- If you’ve just saved any of `styles/*.scss` files, watcher will compile and copy styles to `_site/styles` folder in a few moments without full build process.
 	- If you’ve saved any of `.md` or `.html` files, compilation could take up to 60 seconds, which is sad but there’s nothing we can do.
 	- Please file an issue if you need the same quick watcher for anything else: scripts, images, etc.
-2. If you need to build production version of Dev.Opera, run `grunt` and everything will be not just builded inside `_site` folder, but also compressed and optimized.
+2. If you need to build production version of Dev.Opera, run `grunt build` and everything will be not just builded inside `_site` folder, but also compressed and optimized.
 Just once.

 ## Notes